-- Isovitexin: A compound with anti-oxidative and anti-inflammatory properties [R].
+- Isovitexin: with antioxidant and anti-inflammatory properties

-- Puerarin: A glycoside with anti-aging properties [R].
+- Puerarin: a glycoside with anti-aging properties

 - Vitamins B1, B2 (riboflavin), B3 (niacin), B6, A, C, and E